danchoi/vnews/README.markdown

 to generate the MySQL database that will store your feed data.
 Leave `password:` blank if you don't use a MySQL password.

-To use MacVim as your Vnews Vim engine, you can run soywiki like this
+To use MacVim as your Vnews Vim engine, you can run vnews like this

     VNEWS_VIM=mvim vnews